 Home sales are major life changes.
 You will have to learn how to properly report any profits associated with the sale of your house before you can focus on buying a new one.
 This may affect your financial planning since you may receive a windfall of cash and pay extra house sale tax.
 Things to know include tax breaks, capital gains on home sale, reduced home sale exclusion, how to report your house sale on a tax return, and how to determine the total profit of your home sale.
 It may be helpful to talk to an enrolled agent before you sell your house.
-At the same time, we’ve gathered some tips to help you before selling your home.
+At the same time, we at SCL Tax Services In & Near Bronx, NY have gathered some tips to help you before selling your home.

 There’s a chance some of the profit you make when you sell your home isn’t taxable.
 If you meet specific requirements, you can exclude up to $250,000 of your profits (up to $500,000 if you file jointly with your spouse).
 These are the qualifications:

 If you’ve asked yourself, can I exclude the gain from my income?
 The answer is yes.
 Even if you do not qualify to exclude the whole amount of your profit, you may still be able to exclude a portion.
 If you only lived in the home for a year before you sold it, then you do not meet the two-out-of-five-year residency requirement.
 However, in some cases, a reduced exclusion is available if you had to sell because of a change of employment, health problems, or other unforeseen circumstances, like a divorce or giving birth to multiple babies from one pregnancy.
 The IRS still allows you to exclude some profits from home sales if you need to move because your family is growing – it’s just a little less than the total exclusion amount for home sales.